-The work study program is a program designed to help undergraduate day students in meeting educational and personal expenses.
-It helps students gain valuable work experience that they will later use throughout their career.
+The Student Employment Program is designed to help undergraduate day students in meeting educational and personal expenses.
+It helps students gain valuable work experience that they will use throughout their careers, as well.

-To qualify for work study, students must be a minimum of half time status, maintain a cumulative GPA of 2.0 and be a US Citizen, permanent resident or eligible non-citizen.
+To qualify for student employment, students must be a minimum of half-time status, maintain a cumulative GPA of 2.0, and be a U.S. citizen, permanent resident, or eligible non-citizen.

-Students working for the first time must complete an I9 and W4 with the Office of Human Resources once they have been offered a position and have completed a contract with their supervisor.
-Please refer to the link below for acceptable documents needed to complete your I9.
+Students working for the first time must complete forms I-9 and W-4 with the Office of Human Resources once they have been offered a position.
+Form I-9 requires you to provide documentation to verify your identification.
 These documents need to be originals and cannot be expired.
-You must present one thing from LIST A OR one thing from LIST B AND one thing from LIST C.
+Please refer to the link below for acceptable documents needed to complete your I-9.
+You must present one thing from LIST A, OR one thing from LIST B AND one thing from LIST C.

 Students should review the Work Study Employee Handbook and Sexual Harassment Policy.

-To find a job on campus, please check out the Work Study Opportunities link and contact the supervisors for the open positions!
+To find a job on campus, please check out the Student Employment Opportunities link, and contact the supervisors for the open positions!

 To view payroll information, view the student employment payroll schedule.